Interview: What Kind of Game is Hamid Karzai Playing?

 October 29, 2013

 The superb story by Matthew Rosenberg in The New York Times on Tuesday, casually titled 'U.S. Disrupts Tack on Militants,' is actually one of the scarier things written about Afghanistan in quite a while.
 (And that is saying something).
-One of the numerous problems confronting Afghanistan is that it faces various threats from extremist groups that operate out of Pakistan.

 The CIA's Afghanistan bribes join a long and storied genre.